 Niche approaches its rankings in a comprehensive manner, reflecting the quality of everything from specific academic programs to the quality of food on campus.
 We’re proud to report that a “B” is our lowest rating in any individual category and that we are rated as the #3 Top Public University in Colorado.

 We earned this rating because CSU is a well-rounded institution.
 The college experience is more than just classes or residence halls; it’s off-campus life, the quality of the town we live in, and even how happy our professors are teaching on campus.
 The true quality of a school shows when we add all of the factors together.

 Write it down: CSU is serious about writing

 This year, CSU was also recognized for excellence in “Writing in the Disciplines.”
-In other words, CSU, along with 19 other universities, makes “the writing process a priority at all levels of instruction and across the curriculum.”
+In other words, CSU makes “the writing process a priority at all levels of instruction and across the curriculum.”

 In today’s world, communication is key to a student’s success, which is why it’s a priority in all of our programs.
 Our student body is seeing the benefits, too, in metrics such as student retention and success.

 The best part?
 We’re in great company.
-Other schools recognized include academic heavy-hitters like Brown University, Cornell University, Harvard University, Princeton University, Stanford University, and Yale University, to name a few.
+Other schools recognized include academic heavy hitters like Brown University, Columbia University, Harvard University, Princeton University, Stanford University and Yale University, to name a few.